DiegoSalazar/cmd-srv/README.md

 ## Todos

-* Fix the rescue blocks so cmd_srv gracefully shuts down.
-* Support passing in a path to serve.
+* Support passing in a path to serve and traversing the file system.
-* Auto directory listing when index file missing.
-* Write applescript to add shortcut key to ```cmd_srv``` in current Finder window.
+* Write applescript to add shortcut key (cmd + srv) to run ```cmd_srv``` in current Finder focused dir, including desktop.
+* Interpret php files cuz why not (currently just using php cli to interpret files, haven't fully tested yet).
 * Upload to rubygems.
-* Interpret php files cuz why not.

 ## Contributing